RGPhD/e2/p3/README.md

 * Define a winner variable, this will be null at the beginning of the game.
 * The player enters their name in the name input box.
      * The name the player enters will be a string output in the results.
+     * A coded placeholder value inside the name text box states “name is required”.
+However, the game will run without the Player entering their name.
 * The player can also optionally enter their email in the email input box.
 * The player randomly picks a team of their choice: Kansas or Chicago.
      * Create an array with these two values: Kansas and Chicago.